mkostrun/UBASIC-PLUS/README.md

 - *sleep(f)*,
       where f is fixed point number in seconds. sleep is NOT executed inside the BASIC interpreter
-- *input {a,a$,a@(i)}, timeout*
-      wait until timeout for input through serial port, external functions for serial-availabe and serial-read have to be supplied - see documentation in config.h
 - ran
       system random number generator based on the external function - see documentation in config.h
 - *tic(n), a=toc(n)*